Remote Patient Monitoring in Virginia.

 RPM billing in Virginia.

 RPM uses federally standardized CPT codes with uniform reimbursement across Virginia.
-VA Medicaid provides full supplementary Medicaid coverage for dual-eligible patients.
+VA Medicaid provides partial supplementary Medicaid coverage for dual-eligible patients.

 99453~$19